Conducktor-AI/Conducktor/docs/integrations/LINEAR.md

 1. A new tab opens with Linear's authorization page
 2. Review the requested permissions
 3. Click **Authorize**
-4. You'll be redirected back to Conducktr
+4. You'll be redirected back to Conducktor
 5. Connection status changes to **ACTIVE**

 ### Option B: OAuth 2.1 with Dynamic Registration